avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 # Post-quantum migration mechanisms

-The purpose of this section is to define a set of migration mechanisms that can be used by each of the use-cases in {{#sec-usecases}} in a consistent way.
+The purpose of this section is to define a set of migration mechanisms that can be used by each of the use-cases in {{#}} in a consistent way.

 ## Composite Signatures
 TBD